BioNomad/tuftsTutorials/docs/omics/intro-to-alphafold2/01_background.md

 - Google’s DeepMind team Entered AlphaFold 2 in CASP14
 - Achieved a median Global Distance Test Score of 92.4
+    - This score essentially says: How close is my predicited structure to the known structure?
 - AlphaFold 2 works by:
     - starts with a user's query protein sequence
     - finding similar sequences to that query